-In this scheduling process, students use the Grad College Student Portal to schedule prelims and thesis defenses.
-Students can watch a ~10 minute video to see how to submit prelim and thesis defense scheduling requests.
+In the prelim/defense scheduling process, students use the Grad College Student Portal to schedule prelims and thesis defenses.
+Students can watch a ~10 minute video to see how to submit prelim (PER) and thesis defense (FER) scheduling requests.
 It's recommended that students talk with Lance Cooper in the Grad Programs office before submitting prelim and thesis defense scheduling requests.